Using the axe Developer Hub GitHub Action

 Error: Resource not accessible by integration

-To fix this, you need read and write permissions for actions (to allow the action to add comments to pull requests), either in the settings page for actions or, for more granularity, via a different GITHUB_TOKEN.
+To fix this error, you need read and write permissions for actions (to allow the action to add comments to pull requests), either in the settings page for actions or, for more granularity, via a different GITHUB_TOKEN.
 See Modifying the permissions for the GITHUB_TOKEN for more information.
 You can use the input value github_token to specify a different token to the GitHub action.

 Reference

-See the axe Developer Hub README
+See the axe Developer Hub README for information about the input and output parameters for the GitHub action.

 See Also